44th Chess Olympiad: Background

 The Chess Olympiad is a biennial chess tournament in which teams representing nations compete in an Olympic-style event.
-The first unofficial edition, labelled as the "Chess Olympic Games", was held in Paris in 1924, and coincided with the Summer Olympic Games that took place in the city in the same year.
+The first unofficial edition, labelled as the "Chess Olympic Games", was held in Paris in 1924 and coincided with the Summer Olympic Games that took place in the city in the same year.
 Despite the fact that the event was not officially part of the Olympic Games and the winners were not awarded official Olympic medals, the rules of the Olympic Games applied.
 The organisers of the Summer Olympics defined chess as a sport, (Note: Chess was officially recognised as a sport by the International Olympic Committee in 1999.
-At the 2000 Summer Olympics, a two-game exhibition match between grandmasters Vishwanathan Anand and Alexey Shirov took place, but no Olympic medals were awarded.) but demanded that only amateurs be allowed to participate, which posed a problem because it was difficult to draw a line between amateurs and professionals.
+At the 2000 Summer Olympics, a two-game exhibition match between grandmasters Viswanathan Anand and Alexey Shirov took place, but no Olympic medals were awarded.) but demanded that only amateurs be allowed to participate, which posed a problem because it was difficult to draw a line between amateurs and professionals.
 The first official edition of the Chess Olympiad was held in London in 1927.
-Up until 1950 the tournament was organised at irregular intervals.
-From then on it has been held once every two years.
+Up until 1950, the tournament was organised at irregular intervals.
+Since then, it has been held once every two years.
 The first Women's Chess Olympiad took place in Emmen, Netherlands in 1957; since 1976, the Women's tournament has been held simultaneously with an Open tournament (Note: The Open tournament enables participation of players from all genders.) at the Chess Olympiads.
-The former Soviet Union has historically been the most successful nation with 18 gold medals won.
+The former Soviet Union has historically been the most successful nation, holding 18 gold medals.